bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 There are all sorts of ways to implement a loading screen (even some that may be controversial to call loading screens, like the infamous "crawl through a narrow gap" animation).
 These are generally game specific, and it would be impossible to cover every possible situation.
-Instead we'll focus on how to tell when the assets have been loaded instead.
+Instead, we'll focus on how to tell when the assets have been loaded instead.

 {% end %}